-Social Life, Economic Vulnerability, and Community Welfare in The Buffer Zone of The New Capital City (IKN) of East Kalimantan
+Social dynamics, economic vulnerability, and community welfare in the Buffer Zone of Indonesia’s New Capital (IKN), East Kalimantan

 Keywords: